Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Introduction

 \defproblem{\textbf{Problem 2.} Decoding minimal de Bruijn sequence}{Given a word $w$ over $\Sigma^n$, compute $\occ(w,\dB_n)$.}

 \begin{example} For $\Sigma=\{0,1\}$ we have $\dB_4=0000100110101111$.
 For this sequence:

 \end{example}

-For several de Bruijn sequences decoding algorithms exist which find the position of an arbitrary word of length $n$ in a given de Bruijn sequence in polynomial time \cite{DBLP:journals/tit/MitchellEP96,DBLP:journals/dm/Tuliani01}.
-Such algorithms prove useful in certain types of position sensing applications of de Bruijn sequences~\cite{DBLP:journals/dm/Tuliani01}.
-No decoding algorithm for lexicographically minimal de Bruijn sequence was known before.
-Note that the FKM algorithm can be used to compute the subsequent symbols of the lexicographically minimal de Bruijn sequence with $\Oh(n^2)$ time delay (or even with worst-case $\Oh(1)$ time delay \cite{JRmgr}).
-However, it does it only \emph{in order}.
+For several types of de Bruijn sequences, there exist polynomial-time decoding algorithms \cite{DBLP:journals/tit/MitchellEP96,DBLP:journals/dm/Tuliani01}.
+They find the position of an arbitrary word of length $n$ in a specific de Bruijn sequence, which proves useful in certain types of position sensing applications of de Bruijn sequences (see~\cite{DBLP:journals/dm/Tuliani01}).
+Nevertheless, no polynomial-time decoding algorithm for lexicographically minimal de Bruijn sequence was known prior to our contribution.
+Note that the FKM algorithm can be used to compute the subsequent symbols of the lexicographically minimal de Bruijn sequence with worst-case $\Oh(n^2)$ delay~\cite{FK} and amortized $\Oh(1)$ delay~\cite{DBLP:journals/jal/RuskeySW92}.
+Alternative solutions achieve $\Oh(n)$~\cite{DBLP:journals/jct/Fredricksen72,DBLP:journals/jal/Ralston81} or even $\Oh(1)$~\cite{JRmgr} worst-case delay.
+All these solutions only allow to generate characters of $\dB_n$ \emph{in order}, though.

-Recently a variant of de Bruijn words was introduced in \cite{2009arXiv0904.3997H}.
-Let $\dB'_n$ be the concatenation in lexicographic order of Lyndon words of length $n$ over $\Sigma$.
-Then $\dB'_n$ is a cyclic sequence containing all primitive words of length $n$.
-As a by-product we obtain a polynomial-time algorithm for random access of symbols in $\dB'_n$.